jeffskinnerbox/wifi-sniffer/test/sniffer-02/README.md

 -----

-his is the ordinal "[ESP8266 Mini Sniff][01]" by Ray Burnette, later replaced by "[ESP8266 Sniffer][02]"
+This is the "[ESP8266mini-sniff][02]" which replaced the ordinal "[ESP8266 Mini Sniff][01]" by Ray Burnette (called `sniffer-01` in my repository).
-([ordinal posting][03] has been deleted).
-This device is purely a sniffer, and as such, it doesn't interfere with WiFi commuication to report results.
+This version fixes handling of PROBE packets and further refactors code.

 Using ESP-01 device set to promiscuous mode (or is it monitor mode).